fyang623/Design-and-Analysis-of-Algorithms/README.md

 # Design-and-Analysis-of-Algorithms
-My implementations of a bunch of algorithms during taking the famous Stanford "Algorithms" online course
+This repo contains my implementations of a bunch of algorithms during taking the famous Stanford "Algorithms" online course.
+All code was written in Java.

+### Author
+Fan Yang